Internal Medicine Training (IMT)

 Will I need to complete IMY3 if I leave CMT or ACCS-AM and do not enter specialty training before 2022?

 The entry requirements for group 1 specialties from 2022 will require completion of full IMT or equivalent.
-Trainees who have completed CMT or ACCS-AM will require IMY3 training and this will be arranged in the HEE local office/deanery in which CMT/ACCS was completed.
+Trainees who have completed CMT or ACCS-AM will require IMY3 training and this will be arranged in the region in which CMT/ACCS was completed.
 There will not be a competitive recruitment process for this group of trainees.
-Further details and guidance will be published nearer the time.

 If I undertake a IMY3 during the transition period will I need to meet all the IMT training requirements?